-Both CT and MR are highly accurate for the detection of abscesses, fistulae and inflammatory conglomerates in CD.62,63,89,90 Barium examinations have a considerably lower sensitivity compared to CT and MR for the detection of fistulas between the intestine and other organs, while for identification of enteroenteric fistulae barium studies have a similar sensitivity to CT and MR The use of CT with positive oral contrast may be superior to MR for the distinction between an abscess and distended bowel loops within inflammatory conglomerates.
-Fistula formation around the affected or strictured bowel segment does provide a typical image when applying the MRE: the star-sing.
+Both CT and MR are highly accurate for the detection of abscesses, fistulae and inflammatory conglomerates in CD. ^{62,63,89,90} Barium examinations have a considerably lower sensitivity compared to CT and MR for the detection of fistulas between the intestine and other organs, while for identification of enteroenteric fistulae barium studies have a similar sensitivity to CT and MR66 The use of CT with positive oral contrast may be superior to MR for the distinction between an abscess and distended bowel loops within inflammatory conglomerates.
+Fistula formation around the affected or strictured bowel segment does provide a typical image when applying the MRE: the star-sing. ^{91,92}

 US is an operator-dependent, but readily available, diagnostic tool for the diagnosis of extramural complications in CD.
 For the detection of fistulas and abscesses, respective sensitivities of 87% and 100% have been reported.
 However diagnostic accuracy is higher for CT because of false positive results in US studies.
+However diagnostic accuracy is higher for CT because of false positive results in US studies.

 2.3.4.
-Role of gastroduodenoscopy and biopsy in a patient with $\mbox{CD}$ colitis unclassified, as focal active gastritis in the absence of ulceration may be a feature of CD (Section 3.2.5).
+Role of gastroduodenoscopy and biopsy in a patient with CD colitis unclassified, as focal active gastritis in the absence of ulceration may be a feature of CD (Section 3.2.5).

-CD involving the upper gastrointestinal tract is almost invariably accompanied by small or large bowel involvement.95-97 Gastric biopsies may be useful when a patient has
+CD involving the upper gastrointestinal tract is almost invariably accompanied by small or large bowel involvement.
+95-97 Gastric biopsies may be useful when a patient has